theRAPTLab/meme-2023/README.md

 ### I.A.
 Check Out Local Server Code

 This assumes you've already installed NodeJS.
 If you haven't, we recommend using [nvm](https://github.com/nvm-sh/nvm).
 This will allow you to select different Node versions.
-As of November 2019, we are currently using Node Version 10.9.0.
+As of June 11th, 2024, we are using the latest release of LTS/Hydrogen (v18.20.3).

 1. Check out the `dev` branch.
-1. If you're using `nvm`, type `nvm use` to auto-load the recommended Node version (10.9.0).
-You may also need to type `nvm install` to install 10.9 if it's not already installed on your machine.
+2. If you're using `nvm`, type `nvm use` to auto-load the recommended Node version (lts/hydrogen, currently 18.20.3).
+You may also need to type `nvm install` to install this version if it's not already installed on your machine.
-2. `npm ci` -- You might need to install some packages before doing a clean.
+3. `npm ci` -- You might need to install some packages before doing a clean.
-3. `npm run clean:all` -- Remove all existing database and node modules.
+4. `npm run clean:all` -- Remove all existing database and node modules.
-4. `npm ci` -- Install node modules
+5. `npm ci` -- Install node modules

 ### I.B.
 Download Resources